 As outlined in the Oil Search Diversity and Inclusion Policy, diversity encompasses, but is not limited to, gender, ethnicity, age and culture.
-The Diversity Policy, the Oil Search Code of Conduct and our Human Resource Standards make it clear we won’t tolerate discrimination, harassment, bullying or other victimisation, and outline how we approach a discrimination allegation.
+The Diversity Policy, the Oil Search Code of Conduct and our Human Resource Standards make it clear we will not tolerate discrimination, harassment, bullying or other victimisation, and outline how we approach a discrimination allegation.

 Our 2020 Diversity and Inclusion Strategy aims to leverage a diverse, inclusive and representative workforce to achieve top quartile business results.
 The Strategy focuses on increasing:

-- Female and PNG national representation in leadership roles,
+- Female representation in senior leadership roles.

 - The “Inclusion index” result of the employee engagement survey year on year.

 We report our progress towards these objectives in our annual Social Responsibility Report.

 Our approach includes applying candidate gender diversity requirements for all external roles and removing diversity marker information from resumes.
 This improves the diversity of candidates being considered and reduces the risk of personal bias during recruitment.
 We also conduct unconscious bias training for our senior managers.